Electric Utilities & Power Distribution

 Energy production and distribution involves unique safety and performance responsibilities.
 AOG President Allan Bush says that’s why power-producing companies only work with engineering firms they know they can trust down to the details.

 “You can trace Alpha-Omega Geotech’s work on the power grid back to our earliest days.
 We consider it a hard-earned specialization.”

-AOG is well known among area utilities with the Board of Public Utilities (BPU) and Kansas City Power & Light (KCP&L) at the center of our energy portfolio.
-From geotechnical investigations and drilling to sampling, lab testing, field testing and inspections, we provide service that gives utility clients the confidence they need to do incredibly sensitive and important work for the community.
+AOG is well known among area utilities with the Board of Public Utilities (BPU) and Evergy at the center of our energy portfolio.
+From geotechnical investigations and drilling to sampling, lab testing, field testing, and inspections, we provide service that gives utility clients the confidence they need to do incredibly sensitive and important work for the community.

 “You can’t be strong in just one aspect of this work,” adds AOG COO Blake Bennett.
 “You have to specialize in all of it and that doesn’t happen overnight.
 We’ve been at it for decades.”